Skip to content

 Does a Mentor, Mentee, or RTC choose the relationship pairing?

 The choice of Mentor is up to the Mentee.
 It is the Mentee’s responsibility to use teamRTC to find a Mentor and reach out to ask for a mentoring relationship.
 You will receive an email from RTC when you have a Mentee request.
-The Mentor can decline the invite based on their calendar and whether they feel they are in the best position to help the mentee.
+We recommend you use the appointment feature to provide times a Mentee can schedule that suit you.

 How often do I meet with my Mentee?

-It is recommended that Mentors and Mentees meet at least twice a month for a three-month relationship.
-However, note that the length and number of meetings are up to you and your Mentee!
+If the relationship is not a one-time mentoring session, it is recommended that Mentors and Mentees meet at least twice a month for a three-month relationship.
+However, the length and number of meetings are ultimately up to you and your Mentee!

 Do I have to prepare for our meetings?